quirino-cargill/assessments-template/README.md

 ### Functional Requirements

-1. Use as default preset of equities at least the following symbols: *IBM, AMZN, AAPL, AMD, GOOG, NFLX, FB, TSLA*

-2. Show the list the equities with the following information:
-   1. Symbol
-   2. Associated Name (fetch the name from the APIs, do not hardcode it)
-   3. Last Day Market Movement as percentage (show if it was a positive or negative change)
+1. Show a main page with the list of countries, allowing filtering and sorting (asc/desc) by the population of the capital city of the country

+2. Selecting a country, show the following information of the country:
+   1. Capital City with the related info
+   2. Language
+   3. Currency

-3. Provide a way to filter out equities by name or symbol
+3. Provide a way to filter out countries by name or code

-4. Provide a way to sort equities by the last day market change value as percentage
+4. Provide a way to sort countries (asc/desc) by the population of its capital city

-5. Selecting a value from the list, show its prices in the past days fetched through the APis, highlighting if it was a positive/negative day

-6. Add tests associated to the filter and sorting features
+5. Add tests associated to the filter and sorting features

-7. Add styles for displaying the items in a user friendly way
+6. Add styles for displaying the items in a user friendly way